Musteika: History

 Musteika has been known since the 18th century: it was mentioned in 1785 by the Varėna Manor inventory.
 In 1795, it belonged to the Margionys folwark and had 41 people.

 The northern part of Musteika is the older one and till the beginning of the 20th century belonged to Vilna Governorate (Troki County, Merech volost) while the southern one (so called the Averkos' End) is later.
-It was established by jägers (so called osochniks) from Berzhty village in modern Belarus.
+It was established by jägers (so called osochniks) from Beržtai village in modern Belarus.
 This part of Musteika belonged to the Grodno Governorate.
 The whole region of Musteika was called Gudy Land ('the land of Belarusians') although all the population was Lithuanian.

 The main occupations of Musteika's inhabitants were forestry, beekeeping, mushroom and berry picking, hunting, resin extraction.

 In 1918, professor Tadas Ivanauskas established first formal Lithuanian school in Musteika.
 It was later closed by Polish authorities, but later reopened and operated till 1970.